-Economic RegenerationThis module attends to economic theory, mainstream and alternative economic development, and future pressures affecting economic development in relation to competitiveness and place marketing.
+Economic RegenerationThis module attends to economic theory, mainstream and (non radical) alternative economic development, and key economic development topics.

 Planning and development process

-In this module students operate in a professional environment to understand the planning and legal framework, the role of financial appraisal and complexity of relationships in the design and development process of land and property markets.
+In this module you operate in a professional environment to understand the planning and legal framework, the role of financial appraisal and complexity of relationships in the design and development process of land and property markets.

-urban design housing regeneration neighbourhood management inward investment and business development urban design sustainable communities consultancy project geographical information systems creative cities
+• urban design • housing regeneration • neighbourhood management • inward investment and business development • urban design • sustainable communities • consultancy project • geographical information systems • creative cities